rustls/rustls-ffi/CONTRIBUTING.md

 That way we maintain a linear git history, where each commit corresponds to a fully reviewed PR that passed tests.

-Check out README.md if you haven't already to find the conventions we follow.
+In README.md, under the "Conventions" section, are described the the API conventions we follow.

 All code must be rustfmt'ed, which we enforce in CI.
+Check .github/workflows/test.yml for the current Rust version against which we enforce rustfmt, since rustfmt's output sometimes changes between Rust versions.

+## Dev dependencies

+If you're making changes to rustls-ffi, you'll need `cbindgen` (run `cargo install cbindgen`).
+After you've made your changes, regenerate the header file:

+    make src/rustls.h